param629/Facial-recognition-enabled-Voice-Assistant/README.md

 recognition software nowadays capture speech much faster than a human’s average typing speed.

+UML DIAGRAMS

+⦁	CLASS DIAGRAM
+Class diagram is a static diagram.
+It represents the static view of an application.
+Class diagram is not only used for visualizing, describing, and documenting different aspects of a system but also for constructing executable code of the software application.
+Class diagram describes the attributes and operations of a class and also the constraints imposed on the system.
+The class diagrams are widely used in the modeling of objectoriented systems because they are the only UML diagrams, which can be mapped directly with object-oriented languages.

+⦁	ACTIVITY DIAGRAM

+Activity diagram is another important diagram in UML to describe the dynamic aspects of the system.
+Activity diagram is basically a flowchart to represent the flow from one activity to another activity.
+The activity can be described as an operation of the system.
+The control flow is drawn from one operation to another.
+This flow can be sequential, branched, or concurrent.
+Activity diagrams deal with all type of flow control by using different elements such as fork, join, etc

+⦁	USE CASE DIAGRAM

+The purpose of use case diagram is to capture the dynamic aspect of a system.
+Use case diagrams are used to gather the requirements of a system including internal and external influences.
+These requirements are mostly design requirements.
+Hence, when a system is analysed to gather its functionalities, use cases are prepared and actors are identified.
+When the initial task is complete, use case diagrams are modelled to present the outside view.

 1. VOICE ASSISTANT
 a.
 The first and foremost thing for a voice assistant is that it should be able to speak.
 For this we also need a python library that converts text